iter8-tools/iter8/mkdocs/docs/concepts/buildingblocks.md

 ***

-## Applications and Versions
+## Apps and Versions
-Iter8 defines an application broadly as an entity that can be:
+Iter8 defines an app broadly as any entity that can be deployed (run), versioned, and for which metrics can be collected.

-1. instantiated (run) on Kubernetes,
-2. can be versioned, and
-3. for which metrics can be collected.

-??? example "Examples"
+???+ example "Examples"
     * A stateless K8s application whose versions correspond to `deployments`.
     * A stateful K8s application whose versions correspond to `statefulsets`.
     * A Knative application whose versions correspond to `revisions`.